powershellpr0mpt/GittingStarted/squashing.md

 ## Why would you choose one over another?

-Squashing in your current branch allows you to clean up your current branch without having to merge with another branch.
+**Squashing in your current branch** allows you to clean up your current branch without having to merge with another branch.
-This can also hel if you do want to merge into another branch but you want to clean up your commits before you merge (for example removing all the trivial `fixing a typo` commits).

 This can change your commit history from this:
 ![Commit history before squash](images/squash_before.png)